ScrappyCocco/PlanetCoasterXMLMerge/README.md

 If you want to re-compile the program, you need the JDK, you can download it [Here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-To run the program you can compile and execute it with those 2 commands in cmd:
+To run the program you can re-compile it and execute it with those 2 commands in cmd:

 ```
 javac *.java